Introducing electric bikes – fun and useful but still quite expensive. Or are they?

 Why are electric bikes so expensive?
 Electric bikes have more associated costs than traditional bikes.
 These additional costs include making a battery, battery charger, motor controller, motor itself and other components.
 As they are electric, e-bikes also have the need for good waterproofing.

-Some consumers also still feel they are not very practical in some ways, compared to buying a normal bike or alternatively a moped or motorcycle.
+Some consumers also still feel they are not very practical in some ways, compared to buying a normal traditional bike or alternatively a moped or motorcycle.

 However, that is changing.
 In a few countries where cycling is very popular, like Holland, sales of electric bikes are now higher than conventional bikes.
 This will help bring their prices down.